nishit546/CGxSU_Semester_1/Semester_1/javascript_for_backend(sem_01)/sem_01/02.Operators/Assignment.md

 3. An image’s size factor is 3; find the total area growth factor using `**=`.

-# Part C: Comparison & Relational Operators – Short Real-Life Scenarios
+# Part C: Comparison & Relational Operators

 For each question, declare variables, perform the comparison, and print `true` or `false`.
 Use meaningful variable names and add brief comments.